Bird Point Count Database (no longer available)

 Dove (Zenaida macroura) Call-Count Survey was developed to provide an

 index to population size and to detect annual changes in mourning dove

-breeding populations in the U.S. The survey consists of numerous routes
+breeding populations in the U.S. The survey consisted of numerous routes

-throughout the U.S., which are surveyed in late May and early June.
+throughout the U.S., which were surveyed in late May and early June.

 The resulting estimates of relative abundance and population trends

 dove hunting seasons.
-These data can also be used to examine the effects
+These data could also be used to examine the effects

 of weather, landscape change, and other factors on mourning dove population